 If losses to be offset exceed the current year's and the following nine years' commissions, such losses can be covered by drawing on all the direct 6% guarantees provided by the bank in question.
+DLR has never made use of this part of the risk cover.

-At the end of 2022, 98.1% of DLR's portfolio was covered by the uniform guarantee concept.
-Lending under previous concepts amounted to 0.6% of DLR's portfolio, while the remaining 1.3% was not comprised by cooperation schemes.
+At the end of 2023, 98.7% of DLR's portfolio was covered by the uniform guarantee concept.
+Lending under previous concepts from before 2015 amounted to 0.4% of DLR's portfolio, while the remaining 0.9% was not comprised by cooperation schemes.
 The high coverage ratio under the uniform guarantee concept is explained by the fact that all loan-distributing shareholder banks in July 2021 were offered to move their outstanding loan portfolio under the previous schemes to the uniform guarantee concept.
 The vast majority of the banks wanted to carry out the shift, which was completed on 1 October 2021.

-Figure 6.
 DLR lending covered by the uniform guarantee concept